jkeefe/api-workshop/README.md

 [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.

 - Need more help?
 [Check out our Help Center](https://help.glitch.com/) for answers to any common questions.
+- Ready to make it official?
+[Become a paid Glitch member](https://glitch.com/pricing) to boost your app with private sharing, more storage and memory, domains and more.